apache/cloudstack-documentation/source/installguide/configuration.rst

    -  **Hypervisor.** (Obligatory) Choose the hypervisor for the zone.
 Currently, this is disabled and set to KVM.

    -  **Dedicated.** A dedicated zone is available to selected users or groups within a domain.
-Only specified users or grous in that domain will be allowed to create guest VMs in this zone.
+Only specified users or groups in that domain will be allowed to create Guest Instances in this zone.

 #.
 Click Next.